imtayadeway/imtayadeway.github.io/reading-list/index.md

 - Ulysses, by James Joyce
 - The Guermantes Way, by Marcel Proust
 - Feline Philosophy - Cats and the Meaning of Life, by John Gray
+- Things Are Against Us, by Lucy Ellmann

 ### 2024